tosin2013/middleware_ocpv/README.md

 ### Red Hat Service Account

-A Service Account as the associated Client ID and Client Secret must be provided so that the Runtimes assets can be generated from the Red Hat Customer Portal.
+A Service Account as the associated Client ID and Client Secret must be provided so that the middleware assets can be generated from the Red Hat Customer Portal.

 Obtain a Client ID and Client Secret by generating a Service Account [here](https://console.redhat.com/application-services/service-accounts).